 Here are some steps you can take to insulate your crawl space and protect your home from water damage:

-- Seal Air Vents: According to conventional wisdom, ventilating crawl spaces should prevent moisture issues.
+- Seal Air Vents: Conventional wisdom says ventilating crawl spaces should prevent moisture issues.
 However, warm air coming into your crawlspace can worsen mold growth by increasing moisture levels during summer.
 Therefore, experts are increasingly recognizing that unventilated crawl spaces are only better for homeowners using proper moisture control methods.

 - Insulate Rim Joists: Closed-cell spray foam offers good moisture resistance.
 Use it to insulate rim joists.

-- Insulate Crawl Space Walls: For crawl space walls, rigid foam boards are the most suitable option since they don’t trap moisture.
+- Insulate Crawl Space Walls: Rigid foam boards are the most suitable option for crawl space walls because they don’t trap moisture.

 - Install a Vapor Barrier: Moisture in the ground evaporates and condenses on cold walls, creating the perfect environment for mold.
 A polyethylene plastic vapor barrier covering the ground can keep moisture at bay.